 - Sleep propped up on a wedge pillow to ease nasal congestion

-- Pregnancy weight gain can bring muscle and joint pain, along with blood pressure issues and insomnia, it’s important to do all you can to relax, meditation, yoga, and fresh air.
-Read a book in bed to help you fall asleep
+- Pregnancy weight gain can bring muscle and joint pain, along with blood pressure issues and insomnia.
+It’s important to do all you can to relax, like meditation, yoga, and getting fresh air.
+Read a book in bed to help you fall asleep.

 - A hot water bottle or heat pack could bring some comfort from back pain